-14. Monitoring and Review
+11. Monitoring and Review

-14.1 This policy may be amended by GBS at any time.
-GBS will ensure that all staff receive appropriate training to enable them to comply with this policy.
+11.1 This policy may be amended by GBS at any time.
 GBS will regularly test our systems and processes to monitor compliance.
 Any issues related to the monitoring and review of this policy, please contact asgo@globalbanking.ac.uk.

-15. Data Protection and Confidentiality
+12. Data Protection and Confidentiality

-- 15.1 GBS is registered with the Information Commissioner's Office as a Data Controller.
+- 12.1 GBS is registered with the Information Commissioner's Office as a Data Controller.
 Details of the School's registration are published on the Information Commissioners website.
-GBS as a Data Controller shall implement appropriate technical and organisational measures to ensure that processing of personal information is performed in accordance with the UK General Data Protection Regulations (UK GDPR) and under the Data Protection Act 2018 (DPA). - 15.2 As per the data protection guidelines, GBS will maintain confidentiality, where possible throughout the disclosure, reporting and investigative processes in recognition of the sensitive nature of Sexual Harassment and Misconduct matters.
-As such, information will usually only be shared with relevant individuals (who may be internal or external to GBS for example counsellors, witnesses, external experts from specialist agencies like Rape Crisis, Sexual Assault Referral Centre, or the Police/NHS) with the consent of the reporting individual. - 15.3 GBS reserves the right and may be under a legal obligation to share information in exceptional circumstances where such disclosure is necessary to protect any individual or GBS staff, students, visitors from harm or to prevent a crime from taking place.
-All individuals involved in any process under this policy must keep information that is disclosed to them as part of the process, private and confidential.
+GBS as a Data Controller shall implement appropriate technical and organisational measures to ensure that processing of personal information is performed in accordance with the UK General Data Protection Regulations (UK GDPR) and under the Data Protection Act 2018 (DPA). - 12.2 As per the data protection guidelines, GBS will maintain confidentiality, where possible throughout the disclosure, reporting and investigative processes in recognition of the sensitive nature of Sexual Harassment and Misconduct matters.
+As such, information will usually only be shared with relevant individuals (who may be internal or external to GBS for example counsellors, witnesses, external experts from specialist agencies like Rape Crisis, Sexual Assault Referral Centre, or the Police/NHS) with the consent of the reporting individual. - 12.3 GBS reserves the right and may be under a legal obligation to share information in exceptional circumstances where such disclosure is necessary to protect any individual or GBS staff, students, visitors from harm or to prevent a crime from taking place.
+All individuals involved in any process under this policy must keep information that is disclosed to them as part of the process, private and confidential. - 12.4 Information should not be shared with anyone requesting information outside of GBS, such as a student's parents, spouses, and other relatives in relation to their welfare.
+They do not have the right of access, and information should only be released with the consent of the student/staff.
+GBS will consider any unauthorised disclosure of confidential information as violation of this policy and will be addressed accordingly.